intrd/nozzlr/README.md

 The other bruteforce tools are amazing, but the hardcoded parameters make it painful to script over complex tasks.
 Nozzlr comes to solve this problem.
 All your task parameters/engine is managed directly in the task module(a python script).
-Script out the hell!

 ```
 usage: nozzlr taskmodule wordlist threads resume [-quiet] [--help]